microsoft/ignite25-LAB533-develop-scalable-data-solutions-with-sql-database-in-microsoft-fabric/docs/02 - Introduction to SQL database in Fabric/02 - Introduction to SQL database in Fabric.md

 With SQL analytics endpoint you can join your data from different items using a three-part naming convention.
 This way you can join data from other mirrored databases or warehouses.

+## What's next
+Congratulations!
+You have learnt the basics of SQL database in Microsoft Fabric.
+You are now ready to move on to the next exercise:
+Use Copilot with SQL database in Fabric